Guide for self-assessing SIMA duties

 The normal value is often expressed in the exporting country's currency, or in U.S. dollars, which means that you have to convert it to Canadian dollars to determine any duty you may owe (see Converting Currency below).

-If we do not have a normal value because there is not enough information, or the exporter or manufacturer did not co-operate with us during our investigation, we determine the normal value under the authority of the Minister of Public Safety (called a ministerial specification).
-A ministerial specification is usually a set percentage that we apply to the export price.
+If there is no normal value for the product you are importing, often because there is not enough information or the exporter or manufacturer did not provide a complete answer to the request for information during the investigation, a ministerial specification will be used.
+This is usually a set percentage that is applied to the export price.
 This percentage varies for each case and is based on available information.
 The use of a ministerial specification generally results in a higher assessment.
-We also use a ministerial specification if we do not have sufficient information on documents submitted to Customs by importers or their brokers.
+The CBSA also uses a ministerial specification if it receives insufficient or incomplete information by importers or their brokers.

 The export price is generally the exporter's selling price reduced by any export charges that are included in the price, such as freight and insurance.
 This export price is determined using the commercial invoice and subtracting any identified export charges.

-In certain unique circumstances, the export price may be calculated under the authority of the Minister of Public Safety (called a ministerial specification).
-If the export price is based on a specification, it is generally a set amount or a set percentage of the commercial invoice price and varies for each investigation.
-These export prices may be obtained by referring to the specific D15 Memoradum for the subject good, by contacting your regional CBSA office, or by contacting the SIMA Compliance Unit in Ottawa.
+In some circumstances, the export price may be calculated under a ministerial specification.
+This is generally a set amount or a set percentage of the commercial invoice price and varies for each investigation.
+These export prices, when applicable, may be obtained by referring to the Duty Liability section of the Measures in Force Web page.

-In dumping cases, anti-dumping duties are imposed after the CITT has issued an injury finding.
-Where the foreign manufacturer and exporter has cooperated in our investigation and we have normal values for their goods, the proper amount of anti-dumping duty to pay is calculated based on the formula:
+In cases where the foreign manufacturer and exporter have submitted completed responses to the request for information during investigations and the CBSA has issued normal values for their goods, the proper amount of anti-dumping duty to pay is calculated based on the formula:

 These duties are calculated on a per unit basis, i.e. per kilogram, per ton, per bushel, etc. If the export price is equal to the normal value, or is more than the normal value, no anti-dumping duty is payable.
 Two examples are provided below.